-PPG (Photoplethysmography) is used to give the "blood volume pulse (BVP)" signal shown in the bottom graph (red signal on gray background) below.
+PPG (Photoplethysmography) is used to give the "blood volume pulse (BVP)" signal shown in the bottom graph of both of the images below.

 The PPG is mainly used to identify the heart rate of the person wearing the sensor.